rob-murray/ferver/README.md

 ## Contents

-This repository contains the following sections:
+This repository contains the following files:

 1. http-file-server.rb - the application file